 You can also buy a ticket with an audio guide if you choose to tour the ruins on your own.
 There are signs with info near each attraction but an audio guide would help further explain what you’re seeing.

 If you really like to budget travel then there’s a great app for Valley of the Temples (Google Play) or Apple Store.
 It’s free!
-It’s not a guided tour but you can find info on all the sites in the park.
+It’s not a guided tour but you can find info on all the sights in the park.
 That’s pretty cool!
 There will also be info on restaurants in the area and hotels but ignore those if you’re just looking for Valley of the Temples info.

 As far as dining goes in this area, we recommend avoiding the restaurants.
 They are more expensive and you’ll get amazing cuisine in Agrigento proper or any other Sicilian town.
 We packed some sandwiches and enjoyed them next to the Temple of Hercules.
 Great spot for a mini picnic!